Infos querbeet zu NPs, NMs, SPs, etc.

 • Dieser Bericht hat nur insofern mit National Parks & Co zu tun, weil einige der Kleinstädte in der Nähe von so etwas liegen.

-Aber ich wusste nicht, wohin sonst damit. :zwinker:
+Aber ich wusste nicht, wohin sonst damit. ;)

 21 Nicest Small Towns in America Everyone Should Visit Before They’re 50